-For international expansion, Starwood is focused on Asia, which it sees as a key emerging market.
-In fiscal 2012 about 85% of the company’s pipeline represented growth outside North America.
-The dramatic economic growth in Asia, Latin America, the Middle East, and Africa is fueling demand for Starwood's brands worldwide.
+Starwood is focused on international expansion.
+The dramatic economic growth in Asia, Europe, Latin America, the Middle East, and Africa is fueling demand for Starwood's brands worldwide.

 Sales and Marketing

 Starwood's loyalty program, "Starwood Preferred Guest", is a frequent guest incentive marketing program, allowing members to earn and redeem points for room stays, room upgrades, and flights.
 Starwood uses multi-media advertising campaigns, including television, radio, internet, and print advertisements to drive guests to its properties.

 Starwood’s revenue decreased in fiscal 2014 compared to fiscal 2013.
 Starwood reported about $5.98 billion in revenue for fiscal 2014 compared to $6.1 billion in fiscal 2013.
 The company’s profits also decreased in fiscal 2014 compared to the previous year.
 Starwood reported a net income of $633 million for fiscal 2014 after claiming a net income of $635 million for fiscal 2013.